- ABMS Certification:

 - Clinical Practice:

-- Anal Cancer, Aplastic anemia, Bile Duct Cancer, Bladder Cancer, Breast Cancer in Men, Chronic Lymphocytic Leukemia, Colon Cancer, Esophageal Cancer, Ewing's sarcoma, Gallbladder Cancer, Kidney Cancer, Laryngeal (Voice Box) Cancer, Liver Cancer, Lung Cancer, Melanoma, Malignant Mesothelioma, Pancreatic Cancer, Prostate Cancer, Skin Cancer, Stomach Cancer, Testicular Cancer, Throat (Oropharyngeal) Cancer, Chronic Myelogenous Leukemia, Immune Thrombocytopenia Purpura (ITP), Multiple Myeloma, Myelodysplastic Syndromes (MDS), Non-Small Cell Lung Cancer, Polycythemia vera, Sickle Cell Disease, Thalassemia, Tongue Cancer, Von Willebrand Disease, Acute Myelogenous Leukemia, Breast Cancer Care, Deep Vein Thrombosis (DVT), Leukemia, Brachytherapy, Small Cell Lung Cancer, Nasal and Sinus Cancer, Oral Cancer, Pancreatic Neuroendocrine Tumor, Salivary Gland Cancer, Small Intestine Cancer, Lymphoma, Sarcoma (Soft Tissue Tumors), Gastrointestinal Cancer, Head and Neck Cancer, Superficial Thrombophlebitis, CMML Leukemia, Hemophilia Treatment, Hypopharyngeal Cancer, Vein Diseases, Thymoma and Thymic Carcinoma, Blood Cancers & Disorders, Waldenstrom Macroglobulinemia, Breast Cancer Treatment
+- Anal Cancer, Aplastic anemia, Bile Duct Cancer, Bladder Cancer, Breast Cancer in Men, Chronic Lymphocytic Leukemia, Colon Cancer, Esophageal Cancer, Ewing's sarcoma, Gallbladder Cancer, Kidney Cancer Treatment, Voice Box Cancer, Liver Cancer, Lung Cancer, Melanoma, Malignant Mesothelioma, Pancreatic Cancer, Prostate Cancer Treatment, Skin Cancer, Stomach Cancer, Testicular Cancer, Throat Cancer (Oropharyngeal), Chronic Myelogenous Leukemia, Immune Thrombocytopenia Purpura (ITP), Multiple Myeloma, Myelodysplastic Syndromes (MDS), Non-Small Cell Lung Cancer, Polycythemia vera, Sickle Cell Disease, Thalassemia, Tongue Cancer, Von Willebrand Disease, Acute Myelogenous Leukemia, Breast Cancer Care, Deep Vein Thrombosis (DVT), Leukemia, Brachytherapy, Small Cell Lung Cancer, Nasal and Sinus Cancer, Oral Cancer, Pancreatic Neuroendocrine Tumor, Salivary Gland Cancer, Small Intestine Cancer, Lymphoma, Sarcoma (Soft Tissue Tumors), Gastrointestinal Cancer, Head & Neck Cancer, Superficial Thrombophlebitis, CMML Leukemia, Hemophilia Treatment, Lower Throat Cancer, Vascular Disease Care, Thymus Cancers, Blood Cancers & Disorders, Waldenstrom Macroglobulinemia, Breast Cancer Treatment

 Dr. Hsu graduated from the University of Florida with a degree in zoology.
 He completed his medical degree at Ross University, where he graduated magna cum laude.
 He completed a residency in combined internal medicine and pediatrics at the University of Mississippi Medical Center, then went on to a pediatric hematology/oncology fellowship at the University of North Carolina Chapel Hill, where he served as chief fellow.
 While at UNC, he had many pursuits.
 He was a T32 integrative medicine fellow conducting clinical research in the use of integrative medicine in oncology patients.
 He was also a clinical research fellow in a basic science immunology lab studying the effect of inflammation in cancer pathogenesis and attempting to create a human immune and human tumor mouse model.
 He also obtained his Masters of Public Health during this same time.
 Dr. Hsu then went on to complete an adult hematology/oncology fellowship at the University of Mississippi Medical Center, where he again served as chief fellow.